RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 From these fields, several features were created:

-- `IsSeniorRole`: flagged if title included “chief,” “director,” “senior,” “lead”
+- `IsSeniorRole`: flagged if title included “chief,” “director,” “senior,” “lead”, "Sr.", "senior"
 - `IsExplicitDataJob`: flagged if title included “data,” “analyst,” “statistics,” or “information”
 - `AgencySize`: categorized into small, medium, or large using thresholds developed collaboratively with AI
 - `Industry`: assigned using department and title patterns